 Iran's pharmaceutical market is developing.
 Access to basic healthcare is widespread, reaching about 90% of the rural population and almost the entire urban population.
 The use of locally produced generic drugs is widespread, especially in the government healthcare sector.
 Furthermore, self-medication is common among the population, creating a strong (if not always legitimate) over-the-counter (OTC) drug market.
-BMI estimates that the total market was worth IRR60,705bn (USD2.35bn) in 2014, with OTC medicines accounting for around 10-15% of the market by value.
+BMI estimates that the total market was worth IRR60,704bn (USD2.35bn) in 2014, with OTC medicines accounting for around 10-15% of the market by value.

+The Iranian Ministry of Health and Medical Education (MOHME) believes the country's import reliance in 2010 was around 4% in volume terms and 35% in value terms.
 Data from the Iranian DARU Journal of Pharmaceutical Sciences confirm BMI's view that pharmaceutical imports as a proportion of total pharmaceutical sales have been increasing over the last decade.
 According to the publication, total finished pharmaceutical imports increased by 42% between 1997 and 2010, from USD15mn to USD1,226mn.
-The proportion of total pharmaceutical sales increased from 10% to 33%, while local production, forming the bulk of total pharmaceutical sales by value, increased less quickly, by 9.3% over the period from USD139mn to USD1,639mn, reducing its share of total sales from 90% to 66%.
+The proportion of total pharmaceutical sales increased from 10% to 33%, while local production, forming the bulk of total pharmaceutical sales by value, increased at a slower pace, by 9.3% over the period from USD139mn to USD1,639mn, reducing its share of total sales from 90% to 66%.